fuzziqersoftware/resource_dasm/README.md

       vers -- .txt (description of contents)                          --

     Notes:
-    *0 -- If a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icm4/8, ics# for ics4/8, kcs# for kcs4/8), produces a 32-bit BMP;
+    *0: Produces a 32-bit BMP if a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icm4/8, ics# for ics4/8, kcs# for kcs4/8).
+If no monochrome reosurce exists, produces a 24-bit BMP instead.
-          otherwise, produces a 24-bit BMP with no alpha channel.
 All color information in the original resource is reproduced in the output, even for fully-transparent pixels.
-If the icon was intended to be used with a nonstandard compositing mode, the colors of fully-transparent pixels may have been relevant, but most modern image viewers and editors don't have a way to display this information.
+If the icon was originally intended to be used with a nonstandard compositing mode, the colors of fully- transparent pixels may have been relevant, but most modern image viewers and editors don't have a way to display this information.
-    *1 -- The hotspot coordinates are appended to the output filename.
-The alpha channel in the cursor resource doesn't have the same meaning as in a normal image file; pixels with non-white color and non-solid alpha cause the background to be inverted when rendered by classic Mac OS. resource_dasm faithfully reproduces the color values of these pixels in the output file, but most modern image editors won't show these "transparent" pixels.
+    *1: The hotspot coordinates are appended to the output filename.
+As in *0, resource_dasm faithfully reproduces the color values of transparent pixels in the output file, but most modern image editors won't show these "transparent" pixels.
-    *2 -- resource_dasm contains multiple PICT decoders.
+    *2: resource_dasm implements multiple PICT decoders.
 It will first attempt to decode the PICT using its internal decoder, which usually produces correct results but fails on PICTs that contain complex drawing opcodes.
         This decoder can handle basic QuickTime images as well (e.g. embedded JPEGs and PNGs), but can't do any drawing under or over them, or matte/mask effects.
-PICTs that contain embedded images in other formats will result in output files in those formats rather than BMP.
+PICTs that contain embedded JPEGs or PNGs will result in a JPEG or PNG output rather than a BMP.
 In case this decoder fails, resource_dasm will fall back to a decoder that uses picttoppm, which is part of NetPBM.
 There is a rare failure mode in which picttoppm hangs forever; resource_dasm gives it 10 seconds to do its job before killing it and giving up.
 If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
-    *3 -- Text is decoded using the Mac OS Roman encoding and line endings (\r) are converted to Unix style (\n).
+    *3: Text is decoded using the Mac OS Roman encoding and line endings (\r) are converted to Unix style (\n).
-    *4 -- Some esoteric style options may not be translated correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
+    *4: Some rare style options may not be translated correctly. styl resources provide styling information for the TEXT resource with the same ID, so such a resource must be present to properly decode a styl.
-    *5 -- Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, and mu-law compression.
-A-law decompression is implemented but is currently untested.
-Please open a GitHub issue and upload an example file if you have one and it doesn't work.
+    *5: Always produces uncompressed WAV files, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law compression.
+A-law decompression is not tested; please open a GitHub issue and upload an example file if it doesn't work.
-    *6 -- Instrument decoding is experimental and imperfect; some notes may not decode properly.
+    *6: Instrument decoding is experimental and imperfect; some notes may not decode properly.
 The JSON file can be played with smssynth, which is part of gctools (http://www.github.com/fuzziqersoftware/gctools).
 When
         playing, the decoded snd/csnd/esnd and MIDI/cmid/emid/ecmi resources must be in the same directory as the JSON file and have the same names as when they were initially decoded.
-    *7 -- Tune decoding is experimental and probably will produce unplayable MIDI files.
+    *7: Tune decoding is experimental and will likely produce unplayable MIDIs.
-    *8 -- Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
-Please open a GitHub issue and upload an example file if you have one and it doesn't work.
+    *8: Decryption support is based on reading SoundMusicSys source and hasn't been tested on real resources.
+Please open a GitHub issue and upload an example file if it doesn't work.
-    *9 -- ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
+    *9: ESnd resources (as opposed to esnd resources) were only used in two games I know of, and the decoder implementation is based on reverse- engineering one of those games.
 The format is likely nonstandard.
-    *A -- This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
-You may have to adjust these parameters in the output if it turns out that these are somehow configurable.
+    *A: This resource appears to have a fixed format, with a constant sample rate, sample width and channel count.
+You may have to adjust these parameters in the output if it turns out that these are configurable.
-    *B -- The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it silently skips this step.
+    *B: The disassembler attempts to find exported functions by parsing the jump table in the CODE 0 resource, but if this resource is missing or not in the expected format, it skips this step and does not fail.
 Generally, if any "export_X:" labels appear in the disassembly, then export resolution succeeded and all of the labels should be correct (otherwise they will all be missing).
-When passing a CODE resource to --decode-type, resource_dasm will assume it's not CODE 0 and will disassemble it as actual code rather than an import table.
+When passing a CODE resource to --decode-type, resource_dasm assumes it's not CODE 0 and will disassemble it as actual code rather than an import table.
-    *C -- Floating-point opcodes (F-class) are not implemented and will disassemble as ".extension <opcode> // unimplemented".
+    *C: Floating-point opcodes (F-class) are not implemented and will disassemble as ".extension <opcode> // unimplemented".
-    *D -- Most PowerPC applications have their executable code in the data fork.
+    *D: Most PowerPC applications have their executable code in the data fork.
         To disassemble it, use the --disassemble-pef option (example above).
-    *E -- For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.
+    *E: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for each channel and the output BMP file has less-precise 8-bit channels.

 If resource_dasm fails to convert a resource, or doesn't know how to, it will produce the resource's raw data instead.